 ADAS algorithms to propel safe and smart driving

-The ADAS market is growing rapidly, and so is ADAS algorithm development.
+The ADAS market is growing rapidly, and so is ADAS system architecture algorithm development.
 A variety of algorithms are powering life-saving systems.
 Among them, vision and image processing algorithms are real game changers for ADAS feature development.

 Visual sensors are the primary type used for driving, which is why computer vision will play a crucial role in autonomous cars.
 ADAS algorithms use input from cameras and sensors to incorporate environmental elements into self driving car technology.
-Then the output provided by these algorithms to the actuation system either warns the driver of potential hazards or gives directions to the ADAS on how to act.
+Then the output provided by these algorithms to the actuation system either warns the driver of potential hazards or gives directions to the ADAS in automated driving on how to act.

 Autonomous vehicle navigation in urban environments requires higher accuracy than GPS-based systems can offer.
 Besides, GPS may fail, causing what would be an ordinary situation in a car with a human driver to turn into a life-threatening situation in a self-driving vehicle.
 That’s why advanced driver assistance systems should ensure greater precision, increased stability within environments with dynamic obstacles, and the ability to learn and improve maps over time.